-Goals Objectives Identify community issues, concerns and priorities prior to sediment cleanup to help minimize community impacts to the extent that is possible.
-Conduct engagement in 2024 to document community issues, concerns and priorities.
-Develop a CIMP that acknowledges how those issues, concerns and priorities will be addressed during construction.
+Goals Objectives Identify community issues, concerns, and priorities prior to sediment cleanup to help minimize community impacts to the extent that is possible.
+Conduct engagement in 2023 to document community issues, concerns, and priorities.
+Develop a CIMP that acknowledges how those issues, concerns, and priorities will be addressed during construction.
 Provide advance notification to the community that cleanup construction will begin in the upper reach in 2024 and provide context about how these efforts fit into greater LDW cleanup efforts.
 Provide early notification regarding cleanup construction in the upper reach.
 Provide the project area map and describe the purpose of construction on public-facing materials to increase awareness.
 Provide easy and accessible ways for the diverse communities of the Duwamish Valley to learn about cleanup construction.
 Use a mix of in-person and virtual communications tools during pre-construction and construction outreach.
-Make project information available in different languages spoken in the Duwamish Valley - Spanish, Vietnamese, Khmer and English.
+Make project information available in different languages spoken in the Duwamish Valley-Spanish, Vietnamese, Khmer and English.
 Translate some written material and use interpreters as much as possible.
-Provide contact information for the project before, during and after construction so that members of the public can easily voice their concerns and ask questions.
+Provide contact information for the project before, during, and after construction so that members of the public can easily voice their concerns and ask questions.
 Summarize technical cleanup information into plain language that is easy for the public to understand.
+Make it easy for interested communities to learn about construction updates using proactive "push" communications, like e-newsletters.
 Have one-on-one interactions and conversations with key property owners/tenants or businesses most affected by construction (examples may be marina, waterfront businesses, South Park neighborhood residents along shoreline, etc.) Ask key audiences about their communication preferences.
 Reach out to key audiences prior to broader engagement efforts (e.g., via phone or email) to discuss upcoming construction activities that may impact them directly.
 Understand their concerns.
 Promote public awareness and participation in local hire and job training programs.
 Conduct outreach with EPA in 2024 to local communities, explaining how to participate in local hire and job training opportunities.